patternfly/patternfly-react-demo-app/README.md

 │   ├── /css/                   # Compiled LESS/CSS to be included in Webpack bundle
-│   ├── /fonts/                 # Fonts to be included in Webpack bundle │   ├── /img/                   # Images to be included in Webpack bundle │   ├── /less/                  # LESS preprocessed styles
-│   ├── /models/                # Typescript models used in Redux and throughout app │   ├── /pages/                 # Reusable tsx page templates used in various routes │   ├── /reducers/              # Redux reducers
+│   ├── /fonts/                 # Fonts to be included in Webpack bundle │   ├── /img/                   # Images to be included in Webpack bundle │   ├── /models/                # Typescript models used in Redux and throughout app │   ├── /pages/                 # Reusable tsx page templates used in various routes │   ├── /reducers/              # Redux reducers
 │   ├── /sagas/                 # Redux sagas
-│   ├── /typings/               # Custom typings for es6/non-typescript libraries
-│   ├── /App.less               # Application LESS
+│   ├── /App.scss               # Application SCSS
 │   ├── /App.test.tsx           # Application tests written in Jest
 │   ├── /App.tsx                # Application UI Component
 │   ├── /index.tsx              # Main React container entry